LiveRamp/kube_deploy_tools/README.md

     - Options available to build in parallel.
 See below:.

 * ***deploy*** manifests referencing your built and pushed images out to production.

-kdt is written in Ruby, but can be used with any project that deploys to Kubernetes.
-It can be seen as a lightweight alternative to more popular products like [Helm].

 Each of the use cases described above is defined as a separate subcommand of the parent `kdt` command.
 The tools are singularly configured by a `deploy.yaml` document checked-in to the root of your repository.
 While all of these